Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 ```

 Now for `[` and `]` we need to start creating blocks.
 So when we reach a `[` we
-create two blocks, on for the inside of the brackets, and another for after it.
+create two blocks, one for the inside of the brackets, and another for after it.
 We conditionally jump to one of the blocks based on the current cell value,
 using a `brz`/`jump` pair of instructions.
 We switch to the inner block (next
 instructions will be written to it), and we finish by pushing the blocks to the